splconline/splc-scripts/misc-md-files/Danielle Tasks.md

 ## 6. Community Relations

 1. Liaise with LinkWest
-* Liaise with City of South Perth for various matters
+* Liaise with City of South Perth for various matters e.g. maintenance
 * Liaise with other community organisations for possible collaborations e.g. CARAD, Crochet for Cancer, ANHCA etc.
 * Apply for community grants